Improving Conversations to Scale Cultural Change

 Notre Dame started by hiring several organizations to teach various conversation skills courses, but nothing seemed to have lasting effects.

-The first significant breakthrough occurred when the university engaged CCL.
+The first significant breakthrough occurred when the university engaged us.

 Solution & Results

-Guided by an understanding of the Notre Dame’s culture, CCL shared our vision for a systematic approach to culture change, where everyone across campus — not just leaders — could provide feedback and coaching in more constructive day-to-day conversations.
+Guided by an understanding of Notre Dame’s culture, we shared our vision for a systematic approach to culture change, where everyone across campus — not just leaders — could provide feedback and coaching in more constructive day-to-day conversations.

 Through our Better Conversations Every Day™ (BCE) experience, university participants learned how to use a framework of “Situation-Behavior-Impact-Intention” to share feedback on undesirable behaviors.